Justo-Tapiador/jhs/docs/using-ranks.md

 </body>
 </html>
  ```
- Our server is running with a 3-level hierarchy configuration and a rank=2.
+ Our server is running with a 3-level hierarchy configuration and a rank #2.
 This means
- the compilation will stop at level 2, so the resulting compiled document would be:
+ the compilation will stop at level 2, so the resulting compiled document would be this:
  ```javascript
  /**
  * WARNING: